How to Apply Zero Trust Principles to SSH?

 Several developers and administrators rely on SSH to access resources and adjust the applications within their organisations.
 If any malicious or fraudulent party accesses these resources, it can pose a significant threat and danger to the organisation—especially if modification access is enabled for the user account.

-This modification access is often because of SSH keys and the user being on a secure and trusted network.
+This modification access is often enabled because of SSH keys and the user being on a secure and trusted network.

 The standard security principles on which the access-control strategies of SSH are based are not meant for modern enterprises as they’re more prone to cybersecurity attacks and online threats.